mhahsler/arules/docs/measures.md

 $$\hat{P}(E_X) = \frac{|\{t \in D; X \subseteq t\}|}{n}$$

-where $n_X = |\{t \in D; X \subseteq t\}|$ is the count of the number of transactions that contain the itemset $X$ and $n = |D|$ is the size (number of transactions) of the database.
+where $n_X = |\{t \in D; X \subseteq t\}|$ is the number of transactions that contain the itemset $X$, and $n = |D|$ is the size (number of transactions) of the database.
 For conciseness of notation, we will drop the hat and the $E$ from the notation for probabilities.
 We will use in the following $P(X)$ to mean $\hat{P}(E_X)$ and
 $P(X \cap Y)$ to mean $\hat{P}(E_X \cap E_Y) = \hat{P}(E_{X \cup Y})$,
-the probability of the intersection of the events $E_X$ and $E_Y$ representing the probability of the event that a transaction contains all items in the union of the itemsets $X$ and $Y$.
+the probability of the intersection of the events $E_X$ and $E_Y$—that is, the probability that a transaction contains all items in the union of the itemsets $X$ and $Y$.
 The event notation should not be confused with the set notation used in measures like support, where $supp(X \cup Y)$ means the support of the union of the itemsets $X$ and $Y$.

-**Note on probability estimation:** The used probability estimates will be very poor for itemsets with low observed frequencies.
-This needs to be always taken into account since it affects most measured discussed below.
+**Note on probability estimation:** These probability estimates can be very poor for itemsets with low observed frequencies.
+This limitation affects most measures discussed below and should always be considered.

-**Note on null-transactions:** Transaction datasets typically contain a large number of transactions that do not contain either $X$ or $Y$.
+**Note on null transactions:** Transaction data sets typically contain a large number of transactions that do not contain either $X$ or $Y$.
-These transactions are called null-transactions, and it is desirable that measures of rule strength are not influenced by a change in the number of null-transactions.
-However, most measures are affected by the number of null-transactions since the total number of transactions is used for probability estimation.
-Measures that are not influenced by a change in the number of null-transactions are called null-invariant [@arules:Tan:2004; @arules:Wu:2010].
+These transactions are called null transactions, and it is desirable that measures of rule strength are not influenced by a change in the number of null transactions.
+However, most measures are affected by the number of null transactions since the total number of transactions is used for probability estimation.
+Measures that are not influenced by a change in the number of null transactions are called null-invariant [@arules:Tan:2004; @arules:Wu:2010].

 Good overview articles about different association rule measures are